dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 ## Classes

+- To easily get the proper `ISilkPlatform` for the current configuration, we add a new static class, `Silk`, which will automatically select an applicable platform.

 ```cs
 /// <summary>
 /// Provides methods and properties for configuring Silk.NET's Windowing system.
 In most cases, the end